madziusikk/TaskDisplay/README.md

 IDEA OF THE PROJECT
 - Creating and displaying tasks, making changes, and deleting them
-- User can add new tasks by eneting them to the serial
+- The user can add new tasks by entering them into the serial